 - Compile structured care plans for injured or post-operative animals and introduce a plan to re-educate the structures relevant to the normal patterns of that animal in conjunction with the referring veterinarian

 - Complete a portfolio of evidence demonstrating skill in the workplace when applying hydrotherapy and massage to dogs

 - Demonstrate the skills to run a business and interact with other professionals, such as the veterinary surgeon or trainer

 The BSc Canine Therapy is a '2-in-1' qualification as it embeds the relevant vocational award.

 The BSc Canine Therapy got its AHPR accreditation in 2018.
 The clinical skills for hydrotherapy and massage therapy will be informed by professional placements in commercially-run sessions on WUC premises, under vet's referral.

-* These modules incorporate the 10 mandatory units of the ABC award level 3 Certificate in Canine Hydrotherapy (5 at level 5, 5 at level 6).
+* These modules incorporate the 10 mandatory units of the SEG award level 3 Certificate in Canine Hydrotherapy (5 at level 5, 5 at level 6).

 The following information provides the entry requirements for this particular course.

 International Baccalaureate (IB) Diploma